pbs-assess/git-course/README.md

    choose *Options*.
 In *Configure Git*, fill in your name and the email address you used for your GitHub account, and change your *Clone Path* to **c:\github**.
 Make sure that for *Default Shell*, *PowerShell* is checked.
-   *pull behavior* should have *use rebase for pulls* checked.
    Click *Save* and close the application. **This is a one-time step and you will not need to do it again unless you want to sign in with a different user name.**
 5. Open the Git Shell, (not the GitHub application).
 The shortcut should be **C:\Users\your-computer-user-name\AppData\Local\GitHub\GitHub.appref-ms --open-shell**